These Thanksgiving casseroles will make the big day a whole lot easier.

 I make this probably once a month for Sunday dinner.
 It’s light, sweet, creamy, and perfect with everything from chicken and pork to beef.

 It’s got serious cornbread vibes, but then it’s also kind of like polenta and mashed potatoes.

 Ok, I know it sounds a little out there.
-But I promise you won’t regret making this corn casserole, and it might even become a new holiday favorite!
+But I promise you won’t regret making this corn casserole.
+And it might even become a new favorite Thanksgiving casserole!